victorock/an-cloud-builder/README.md

 ansible-playbook -e @models/csr-lab1.yml configure-control.yml
 ```

+- If you want to deploy tower on the control node, add `-e 'install_tower=yes'`

+- If you want to deploy with the Ansible devel branch, add `-e 'use_ansible_devel=yes'`.
+This will also disable installing tower.

 You should see the IP address of the control node on successful completion of this playbook:

 TASK [debug] ************************************************************************************